 Abiotic water parameters determine the health and the community of any fresh or salt water system.
 Primary water quality parameters will be discussed as well as the best tools and methods to measure each parameter.
-Various tools are available to the scientific community to increase precision and accuracy.
-Students will have hands on opportunity to use a variety of tools in preparation for water quality field collection and analysis.
+Students will have hands on opportunity to use all of the tools in preparation for water quality field collection and analysis.
 Students will collect water quality data during scheduled snorkel trips at a minimum of two sites.

-Grade Level: High School and above
+Grade Level: 7th and above